katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 reStructuredText guidelines
 ===========================

-The Ansible documentation is written in reStructuredText and processed by Sphinx.
+The Assible documentation is written in reStructuredText and processed by Sphinx.
 We follow these technical or mechanical guidelines on all rST pages:

 Header notation